 Even though most people speak about data theft, in reality, cybercriminals copy digital information.
-Most of the time, they intend to use email accounts for illegal activity, gain access to funds or sensitive information, or tarnish someone's reputation.
-When it comes to identity theft, the purpose is often to engage in illegal activity using the victim's personal information.
+Most of the time, their goal is to use email accounts for illegal activity, gain access to funds or sensitive information, or tarnish someone's reputation.
+When it comes to identity theft, the purpose is often to engage in illegal activity while pretending to be someone else.

-Most data thieves identify their victims through phishing emails, inadequately secured networks, or infected websites.
-For companies, disgruntled or technologically illiterate employees are often responsible when sharing sensitive data without authorization.
+Data thieves typically identify their victims through phishing emails, inadequately secured networks, or infected websites.
+For companies, disgruntled employees or those without technical know-how are often responsible when sharing sensitive data without authorization.

 Take a close look: Phishing emails often look legitimate, however, upon detailed inspection, often have an odd feature (or two).

 Should criminals gain access to bank accounts, it won't take long for you to notice suspicious transactions.
-In other cases, hackers will release stolen information online, in order to negatively impact the victim.
-If the information isn't immediately actionable, it can take years for a victim to learn that their data was stolen, for example, when applying for a loan or credit card, or receiving official mail or court summons.
+In other cases, hackers will release stolen information online in order to harm the victim.
+If the information isn't immediately actionable, it can take years for someone to learn that their data was stolen, for example, when applying for a loan or credit card or receiving official mail or court summons.

-As is the case with the other two kinds of cyber attacks, criminals take advantage of weaknesses in IT systems.
+As is the case with the other two kinds of cyber attacks, criminals exploit weaknesses in IT systems.
 Below are some guidelines to help in protecting yourself and your data:

-- Employ strong passwords consisting of numbers, upper and lowercase letters, as well as special characters.
+- Create strong passwords consisting of numbers, upper and lowercase letters, as well as special characters.
 Change these at least every six months.

-- Make sure that your firewalls and antivirus programs are up to date.
+- Make sure that your firewalls and antivirus software are up to date.

-- Store data on external drives, such as USB sticks or hard drives, encrypting and protecting it with a strong password.
+- Store data on external drives, such as a USB stick, encrypt it and protect it with a strong password.

-- Delete accounts for employees no longer with the company or organization.
-Only grant limited access to the organizational network to non-employees or customers.
+- Delete accounts for those who have left the company or organization.
+Only grant limited access to organizational networks to non-employees or customers.

-- Offer employee training regarding phishing, malicious websites, and social engineering.
-The last of these is a method by which hackers harness social networks to target and probe their victims, encouraging them to provide sensitive information like passwords.
+- Offer employee training on phishing, malicious websites, and social engineering.
+The last of these is a method by which hackers exploit information on social networks to target and probe their victims, encouraging them to provide sensitive details like passwords.

 The Most Infamous Cases of Data Theft

 In contrast to DDoS and ransomware attacks, leaks of sensitive information pre-date the Internet.
-The main difference is the scale, with data theft in the 21st century impacting millions of people worldwide, per year.
-The most notorious cases of data theft over the past few years include:
+The main difference is the scale, with data theft in the 21st century impacting millions of people worldwide every year.
+Some of the most notorious cases of data theft over the past few years include:

-- In November 2018, Marriott International announced that unauthorized individuals had accessed the credit card data for 500 million of its customers.
-The attack had occurred in 2014 but was only noticed in 2018 ⇱.
+- In November 2018, Marriott International announced that unauthorized individuals had accessed the credit card data of 500 million of its customers.
+The attack occurred in 2014 but wasn't noticed until 2018.

-DDoS attacks, ransomware, and data theft can all exert a significant impact on your digital security.
-Fortunately, with the help of powerful antivirus programs, firewalls, strong passwords (that can be easily and safely managed with a password manager), and regular updates to your software and drivers, it's possible to minimize the likelihood of falling prey to such an attack.
-IP filters and cloud services help specifically against DDoS attacks, preventing bots from being able to send requests to your site.
+DDoS attacks, ransomware, and data theft can all compromise your digital security.
+Fortunately, you can defend yourself with powerful antivirus software, firewalls, strong passwords (that can be easily and safely managed with a password manager), and by regularly updating your software and drivers.
+IP filters and cloud services help against DDoS attacks, preventing bots from being able to send requests to your site.

-Caution is in order when dealing with suspicious emails or websites since these often serve as the delivery vehicles for malware and trojans.
-Should you believe yourself to be the victim of a cyberattack, the best thing to do is to contact local or federal authorities.
+Be careful when opening suspicious emails or websites since these often serve as gateways for malware and trojans.
+If you think that you're the victim of a cyberattack, the best thing to do is to contact local or federal authorities.